Miyan0/qif2json/README.md

 Should parse MacOS exported `.qmtf` files correctly, but was tested only on Windows.
 Need to pass the encoding though.

+## Licence

+MIT

+Do whatever you want with this code but you can't sue me ;-)

 ## Usage: